 - External ID: The Salesforce External ID field allows you to store unique record IDs from an external system, typically for integration purposes.

 Next to the creation of steps, there are also some settings that need to be configured.
-Go to the Connexys Setup > Application settings and go in the left sidebar to "Step".
+Go to Connexys Setup > Application settings and go to the left sidebar to Step.

 The settings that need to be configured are: